UoB-COMSM0110/2024-group-1/README.md

 ## Class diagram
 ![ClassDiagram](./docs/Class-Diagram-major.png)

+To effectively organize our ideas and streamline our workload, we developed a class diagram for our game early in the project.
+This diagram initially served as a blueprint for what needed to be implemented and how tasks could be sensibly distributed among team members.
+As we progressed, continuously implementing and updating the class diagram with each phase of our game development, the structure evolved.
+Eventually, the class diagram matured into its [final form](https://github.com/UoB-COMSM0110/2024-group-1/blob/design-section-draft/docs/Draft%20Class%20Diagram.pdf), reflecting the changes and improvements we made as we gained more expertise in Processing.

 ## Behavioural diagram

 In our game, the `GameEngine` class is the central hub that manages transitions between various game states (e.g. `MenuState`, `MapState`, `CombatState`, `EndState`).
 The engine maintains a state stack to support smooth transitions and fallbacks between different game states.